rupin-r/Digital-Design-Portfolio/README.md

 * Neural Architecture Search

-* 8 bit MIPS processor in Verilog programmed to Basys FPGA
+* 8 bit single-cycle processor in Verilog programmed to Basys FPGA

 * Traffic Light System implemented with hardware and SystemVerilog